 Current Research Interests

-Jason’s research interests lie chiefly in the areas of Christian doctrine, theological anthropology (particularly around theologies of childhood, disability, and death), theological aesthetics, Scottish fiction, and P. T. Forsyth.
+Jason’s research interests lie chiefly in the areas of Christian doctrine, theological anthropology (particularly around theologies of childhood, disability, and death), theological aesthetics, and P. T. Forsyth.

 - Tikkun Olam – To Mend the World: a confluence of theology and the arts.
 Eugene, OR: Pickwick Publications, 2014.